STUDENT ORGANIZATIONS AND ACTIVITIES

 The SHWC clinical services are provided by a team of culturally sensitive professionals.
 We provide comprehensive clinical services and outreach programs to Illinois Tech students.
 In addition, SHWC is a resource for consultation to faculty, staff and parents of Illinois Tech students.

-Medical appointments (excluding immunizations) and mental health intake appointments can be scheduled online at iitpatientportal.pointnclick.com.
-If students are unable to schedule online, please call the clinic at 312-567-7550.
+Medical appointments, including immunizations and behavioral health counseling appointments can be scheduled by phoning the clinic at 312-567-7550.
 All services are confidential.

 Off campus medical and mental health care options that are available 24-hours per day, every day of the week (including holidays) are listed below: